KomodoPlatform/developer-docs/docs/basic-docs/smart-chains/introduction-to-smart-chain-documentation.md

 - [<b>Interacting with Smart Chains</b>](../../../basic-docs/smart-chains/smart-chain-setup/interacting-with-smart-chains.html)
 <!---
 FIXME
-gcharang: the link broken and I am not sure what the intended link is.
+gcharang: the link is broken and I am not sure what the intended link is.

 - [<b>Smart Chain Launch Parameters Common to Most Blockchain Software</b>](../../../basic-docs/smart-chains/smart-chain-setup/basic-launch-parameters.html#accessing-the-coin-daemon-remotely)